The Parent Project

 Prescription drug abuse among children in our community continues to grow at alarming rates.
 In fact, it is a national epidemic, according to the Centers for Disease Control and Prevention.
 Because of that, Mission Viejo Television has developed “An Invisible Line,” a four-part series covering a slice of what is happening in and around Mission Viejo.
-Please visit the City's page regarding the impact drugs can have on our children.
+Please visit the following links to watch the series regarding the impact drugs can have on our children:

 Prescription Drug Abuse PSA